practo/k8s-worker-pod-autoscaler/README.md

 Flags:
-      --aws-regions string            comma separated aws regions of SQS (default "ap-south-1,ap-southeast-1") -h, --help                          help for run
+      --aws-regions string            comma separated aws regions of SQS (default "ap-south-1,ap-southeast-1") --k8s-api-burst int              maximum burst for throttle between requests from clients(wpa) to k8s api (default 10) --k8s-api-qps float              qps indicates the maximum QPS to the k8s api from the clients(wpa). (default 5) -h, --help                          help for run
       --kube-config string            path of the kube config file, if not specified in cluster config is used --metrics-port string           specify where to serve the /metrics and /status endpoint. /metrics serve the prometheus metrics for WPA (default ":8787")